sarken/docs/front_end_coding/case-study-the-blurb.markdown

 This markup, which counts, groups, and names data, allows both linear and non-linear interactions.
 This means the page makes sense if you read it top to bottom, makes sense if you read parts of it out of context, and helps you jump around.

-For example, a screenreader user may:
+For example, a screen reader user may:

 1.  enter search query <kbd>tag: bab5 het long</kbd>
 2.  jump to the <kbd>Work List</kbd> landmark heading